Laminations from the Main Cubioid: Introduction

 In general, collections of leaves with properties similar to those of collections $\lam_\sim$ are also called \emph{invariant geo-laminations}, see Definition \ref{geolaminv} for a more precise formulation.
-In fact it is these collections that Thurston introduced and studied in \cite{thu85}.
+In fact, it is these collections that Thurston introduced and studied in \cite{thu85}.
 Thus, laminations (and their geo-laminations) on the one hand, and geo-laminations in general, on the other hand, are studied in complex dynamics.
 The motivation of this can be as follows.
 The direct association between polynomials and laminations was described above.
 However, not every polynomial $P$ can be directly associated to a suitable lamination.
 Hence it is natural to consider polynomials close to $P$ for which such association is possible and then associate to $P$ the appropriately defined limit of their laminations.
 To define such a limit one has to consider geo-laminations.
 However, limits of geo-laminations, which were associated to laminations, are not easily associated to laminations.
 This motivates the usage of ``abstract'' geo-laminations, i.e., geo-laminations not associated with any lamination.

-\begin{dfn}[Gaps] Let $\lam$ be an invariant geo-lamination, e.g., we may have $\lam=\lam_\sim$ for some invariant lamination $\sim$.
+\begin{defn}[Gaps] Let $\lam$ be an invariant geo-lamination, e.g., we may have $\lam=\lam_\sim$ for some invariant lamination $\sim$.
 The closure in $\C$ of a non-empty component of $\disk\sm \lam^+$ is called a \emph{gap} of $\lam$. \emph{Edges of a gap $G$} are defined as leaves of $\lam$ on the boundary of $G$.
 A gap is said to be \emph{finite $($infinite$)$} if its basis is finite (infinite).
 Infinite gaps of $\lam$ are also called \emph{Fatou gaps}.

 The map $\si_d:G'\to\si_d(G')$ extends to $\bd(G)$ as a composition of a monotone map and a covering map of some degree $m$.
 Then $m$ is called the \emph{degree} of $G$.
-A Fatou gap $G$ is \emph{periodic $($of period $n)$} if the interiors of sets $G$, $\si_d(G)$, $\dots$, $\si_d^{n-1}(G)$ are disjoint while $\si_d^n(G)=G$.
+A Fatou gap $G$ is \emph{periodic $($of period $n)$} if the interiors of the sets $G$, $\si_d(G)$, $\dots$, $\si_d^{n-1}(G)$ are disjoint while $\si_d^n(G)=G$.
 Such a gap $G$ is said to be a periodic \emph{Siegel} gap if the degree of $\si_d^n|_G$ is $1$.
 If the degree of $G$ is $2$, then the gap $G$ is said to be \emph{quadratic}.
-If the period of $G$ is $1$, then $G$ is said to be \emph{invariant}. \end{dfn}
+If the period of $G$ is $1$, then $G$ is said to be \emph{invariant}. \end{defn}